emacs-php/php-mode/README.md

 3. Make sure to update the constant `php-mode-modified`.

+4. Send me a pull request here on Github.
+Or if you do not have a Github account then email the patches to me at `lobbyjones at gmail dot com`.
+Please try to make sure the patches are acceptable input to the comand `git am`.

 # License

 The code for `php-mode` is covered by the [GNU General Public License 3](http://www.gnu.org/copyleft/gpl.html).